 ”Co-creation is more than just the co-production of knowledge – it is also about how to achieve action through collective endeavours.
 Such an approach requires engaging heavily in creative, forward looking and embodied forms of knowledge beyond those typically produced through evidence and epistemic based approaches that dominate many current forms of knowledge production.
 A shift towards co-creation of new futures, actions, solutions and knowledge about how to implement those solutions is critical for the turbulent and transforming world of the 21st Century.”

-Dr. Niki Frantzeskaki is Associate Professor on Sustainability Transitions and Transition Governance at the Dutch Research Institute For Transitions, Faculty of Social Sciences at Erasmus University Rotterdam.
+Dr. Niki Frantzeskaki is Professor at the Centre for Urban Transitions, Swinburne University of Technology, Melbourne, Australia.
 Niki has published close to 100 peer-reviewed articles and in 2017 and 2018 released three books on urban sustainability transitions.
 She has also edited 12 special issues in top-ranked journals about sustainability and sustainability transitions.
 She is coordinating research on environmental governance, and urban sustainability transitions by leading and being involved in a portfolio of research projects with research institutes across Europe.
 She is actively contributing as an author in CBO, GEO-5, GEO-6 and IPBES assessments.

 “Co-production is a new form of collaborative governance that actively involves different stakeholders in the production of knowledge-based outputs targeting specific (urban) challenges.
 Co-creation is an ensuite of process settings that allows for creativity and imagination in governance.”